Andrew Moravcsik: Academic publications

-Policy career
+Policy career and public commentary

 Policy positions

 Prior to the start of his academic career, Moravcsik served in policy positions for governments on three continents.
 He was international trade negotiator at the US Department of Commerce, special assistant to South Korean Deputy Prime Minister Lee Hahn-Been, and press assistant at the Commission of the European Communities, as well as an editor of a Washington-based foreign policy journal.
 He has subsequently served as a member and in leadership positions on policy commissions organized by the Council on Foreign Relations, the Brookings Institution, the Carnegie Endowment, the Commission of the European Communities, Princeton University and other organizations.